dcpurton/pgf-cmykshadings/README.md

 This work is "maintained" (as per the LPPL maintenance status) by David Purton.

-This work consists of the file style file pgf-cmykshadings.sty and the driver files:
+This work consists of the files pgf-cmykshadings.ins, pgf-cmykshadings.dtx, README.md, and the derived files
+  - pgf-cmykshadings.sty
   - pgfsys-cmykshadings-pdftex.def
-  - pgfsys-cmykshadings-xetex.def
+  - pgfsys-cmykshadgins-xetex.def
   - pgfsys-cmykshadings-luatex.def
+  - pgfsys-cmykshadings-dvipdfmx.def
-  - pgfsys-cmykshadings-divpdfmx.def
+  - pgf-cmykshadings.pdf

-All code in these files is taken from the PGF files pgfcoreshade.code.tex, pgfsys-pdftex.def, pgfsys-dvipdfmx.def, and pgfsys-luatex.def Copyright (c) 2006 Till Tantau and then slightly modified to output CMYK gradients instead of RGB ones.
+Substantial parts of the code for this package are taken from the pgf package files pgfcoreshade.code.tex, pgfsys-pdftex.def, pgfsys-luatex.def, and pgfsys-dvipdfmx.def copyright (c) 2006 Till Tantau and then slightly modified to support CMYK and grayscale shadings.
 ```